xtrinch/esp32-ark-blockchain-sender/README.md

 # esp32-ark-blockchain-sender

-Sends `esp32 nodemcu` temperature data to ARK blockchain in the form of a transactions with populated `vendor data` with sensor measurement - using Ark-Cpp-Client and Ark-Cpp-Crypto libraries provided by [Ark](https://ark.io).
+Sends periodic temperature data from `esp32 nodemcu` to ARK blockchain in the form of a transactions with populated `vendor data` with sensor measurement - using Ark-Cpp-Client and Ark-Cpp-Crypto libraries provided by [Ark](https://ark.io).

 Built with PlatformIO.